5th International VET Conference Crossing Boundaries

 - historical pathways of institutional development of skill formation in different orientations and systems to the social justice, market economy and socio-economic development – overview and future-oriented approaches;

 - reviews and reflections on the reforms of VET by referring to their implications for the post-Covid recovery, socio-economic resilience and sustainable development.

-Perspective of educational institutions and institutional settings: The content of skill formation and its implications for the social and economic integration of learners as well as for the digital, sustainable and just socio-economic development depends on interactions between learners, students, stakeholders and institutions.
-These relationships shape various eco-systems of skill formation at the levels of the VET school and the companies, region, sector, country or at an international level, thus enabling different patterns of agency in responding to the skill formation and employment challenges related to digitalization, green transition, migration and other developments (Buchanan et al., 2017; Lörinc et al., 2020).
-Exploring and comparing these skill ecosystems and related agencies, and their implications for learning and employment is important for identifying the empowering potential of skill formation and its limitations.
+Educational Institutions and Institutional Settings.
+The content of skill formation and its implications for the social and economic integration of learners as well as for the digital, sustainable and just socio-economic development depends on interactions between learners, students, stakeholders, and institutions.
+These relationships shape various ecosystems of skill formation at the levels of the VET school and the companies, region, sector, country or at an international level, thus enabling different patterns of agency in responding to the skill formation and employment challenges related to digitalization, green transition, migration and other developments (Buchanan et al., 2017; Lörinc et al., 2020).
+Exploring and comparing these skill ecosystems and related agencies and their implications for learning and employment is important for identifying the empowering potential of skill formation and its limitations.
 The empowering mechanisms of skill formation systems aimed at fostering the resilience of vulnerable people present another important research topic.
 Such research can also help to improve skill ecosystems by making them more accessible, empowering and resilient to attempts of monopolization and misuse in favour of powerful interest groups.

-We are looking for papers in these and related thematic areas:
+Within this perspective, we are looking for papers addressing the following thematic areas: